 Physical distancing measures: Disneyland has implemented physical distancing guidelines based on guidance from health authorities and the government.
+They are expected to remain in place through 2021.
 Technology may aid in these efforts, such as the Play Disney Parks App, Mobile Ordering and virtual queues.
 The parks have increased education and signage to direct guests on physical distancing in terms of where to sit or stand.
 The parks will temporarily suspend fireworks, parades and entertainment that allows crowds to gather.
 Expect spacing in queues and in ride vehicles.
 Character meet and greets will remain temporarily unavailable.

 Limited-contact enhancements: Disneyland is encouraging cashless transactions and will reduce interactions between cast members and guests through the use of technology and other measures.
 You can expect contactless payments and expanded Mobile Ordering in the Disneyland app.
+World of Disney is testing Mobile Checkout through the Disneyland app.
 Plexiglass partitions add separation between cast members and guests at park entrances, restaurants and shops.
 Expect temporary closures of play areas.
-Beginning Nov.
-19, parking is $10 per vehicle.
+Parking is $10 per vehicle.
 You pay upon entry.
 We've spotted self-pay parking stations installed near the Downtown Disney Simba Lot, so those may eventually open.